 A crane is defined by Cal/OSHA as a machine for lifting or lowering a load and moving it horizontally, in which the hoisting mechanism is an integral part of the machine.
 An overhead hoist is defined in the ANSI/ASME standards as a machinery unit that is used for vertical lifting service involving material handling of freely suspended (unguided) loads.
 Cranes and overhead hoists are basic and versatile pieces of equipment used to aid in the handling and moving of loads.

 For cranes and hoists used in shops, departments are responsible for providing and documenting training for employees required to operate this equipment.
 Only trained and authorized employees may operate departmental cranes and hoists.

-- For further information, please review Policy and Procedures for Use of Cranes on Campus.
+1. Please review Policy and Procedures for Use of Cranes on Campus.

 3. University representative will fill out the Crane Pre-Lift notification form.

 4. Additional questions or concerns?
 Contact Cranes@ehs.ucla.edu.